Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: Worked on DOM manipulations and event handling in JavaScript!
+**Today's Progress:** Worked on DOM manipulations and event handling in JavaScript!
 Implemented modal interactions, manipulated styles, and attributes dynamically, and played with advanced event handling concepts like event bubbling and capturing.
 Learned about the power of _.addEventListener_ and the nuances of event propagation

 **Thoughts:** I legit had no idea you could accomplish so much with _.addEventListener_..
 I feel a bit silly thinking about all the previous code I've written and how it looks like hot garbage because I would apply my event listeners directly to static objects containing my elements instead of doing it dynamically like I learned today.
 Really got stuck into the nitty gritty of how Javascript works behind the scenes today, too; what a _HEADACHE_.